domschl/symlisp/README.md

 - (* ... i ... i ...): simplify-product should recognize (* i i) within its factors and replace it with -1, effectively simplifying products of multiple i's.
 - predicate and accessor functions for abs, ln, exp, sin, cos, tan, sqrt

-B. Fractional Exponents, sqrt, and abs Function
+B. [DONE] Fractional Exponents, sqrt, and abs Function

 - Rational Exponents for ^:
   - Extend simplify-power to robustly handle rational exponents m/n.